All Is Full of Love: Critical reception

 Both versions of "All Is Full of Love" received acclaim from music critics.
 In a review for Homogenic, Phares from AllMusic described the track as a "reassuring finale".
 Sal Cinquemani of Slant Magazine called it a "sublime rebirth", and Tiny Mix Tapes commented that "the album ends on an optimistic note" with the "exquisite" song.
 In a retrospective review, Music Tech described the song as "hauntingly-beautiful".
 Entertainment Weeklys David Browne was less enthusiastic, considering it "the weakest track" of the album.

 In a review for the DVD single, Alex Castle of IGN gave the music a score of 9 out of 10, writing "the thing sounds fantastic" and that the song is "pretty good".
 However, he admitted that he "would probably not have been particularly impressed" if he hadn't seen the music video.
 James Oldham of NME described it as "magnificent, sultry, pneumatic trip-soul ballad, which gently blooms into a magical garden of fluttering harps and shivering strings."
 He also added that the track "is no mere soundtrack" for the video.
 AllMusic's Heather Phares gave the DVD single four out of five stars, considering it "a necessary addition to the collections of dedicated Bjork fans".
 Douglas Wolk of CMJ New Music Monthly also gave the single a positive review, commending its B-sides and writing it "was hardly the most striking piece at the time—but the tune turns out to have been something of a sleeper."

 Recognition

 Blender included the track on two lists: "Standout Tracks from the 500 CDs You Must Own" and "The 1001 Greatest Songs to Download Right Now!", both published in 2003.
 The staff members of Slant Magazine placed "All Is Full of Love" at number 59 on their list of "The 100 Best Singles of the 1990s", writing: "Though it has been as oft-remixed as any other Björk single from the landmark Homogenic set, no version quite achieves the ethereal effect that the album mix of the song does.
 Coming off the tail-end of "Pluto," a sonic threnody for a suicidal fan, Björk's open-source, beat-free echo chamber is both absolution and resurrection".
-The track was also included on Quintessence Editions' 1001 Songs You Must Hear Before You Die: And 10,001 You Must Download.
+The track was also included on Quintessence Editions' 1001 Songs You Must Hear Before You Die as part of their "10,001 Songs You Must Hear" list.